This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Pour the mixture into the frozen bowl of your ice cream maker, and process until thick and creamy, about 30 to 35 minutes.

-- Serve right away for a soft-serve consistency, or transfer the ice cream to an airtight container and store it in the freezer for 4 to 6 hours for a more scoopable consistency.
-Leftover ice cream will keep well in the freezer for up to 3 months.
+- Serve right away for a soft-serve consistency, or transfer the ice cream to an airtight container and store it in the freezer for 4 to 6 hours for a firmer, scoopable consistency.
+Leftover ice cream will keep well in an airtight container in the freezer for up to 3 months.

 Notes